CuBoulder/walnut/README.md

 ## Authentication

 This application requires a MongoDB database named `walnut` with a collection named `accounts` for user management.
+An admin user must be created before a developer role can be added.

 The initial user is created manually by inserting a document into `accounts`.